 Leonard Cohen, Cat Whisperer

-This account of Leonard Cohen’s unconventional diagnosis, treatment, and cure of a pet cat was originally published Jan 19, 2010 at 1HeckOfAGuy.com (a Cohencentric predecessor) and has long been one of that site’s most popular posts.1 The photos you see here are from a 2010 reenactment of the episode Sean arranged.
-(No animals or singer-songwriter icons were harmed in this reenactment.)
+This account of Leonard Cohen’s unconventional diagnosis, treatment, and cure of a pet cat has been one of the most popular posts among readers since it was originally published Jan 19, 2010 at 1HeckOfAGuy.com (a Cohencentric predecessor).1 The photos you see here are from a 2010 reenactment of the episode Sean arranged.
+No animals or singer-songwriter icons were harmed in this reenactment.

 Sean narrates the tale, which also stars Stuffed Animal Lion in the role of the now deceased Hank, aka Pet Kitty, and Leonard Cohen as Leonard Cohen.2